 A roast profile is a graphical depiction of the roast progression, displayed as temperature over time.
 Temperature is typically recorded on the Y-axis and time is recorded on the X-axis.
-At a minimum the profile must display the bean temp, but can display as many temps as the machine can measure.
+At a minimum the profile must display one measure of temperature, such as bean or environment temp, but can display as many as the machine can measure.
 In the profile above, I have displayed two disctinct readings of the environment temperature (ET and ET2) as well as BT and also the rate of change (RoC, labeled as ‘DeltaBT’ in the profile).
 I have a third ET measurement labeled as ‘Element’ that is too high in temp to be displayed on these graphs (read about the placement of this thermocouple here).
 In the top-left corner of the profile is the legend, indicating which measurements are of which color.

 In this profile, the third phase is highlighted by the yellow, vertical band.
 This visualization method makes it easier to analyze the roast later, by clearly differentiating the third and final phase (sometimes called the roast development or RD phase).
 Additionally, all three phases are labeled by the colored bands across the top of the profile, along with the length of time of the phase, its percentage of the overall roast, and its Roc.
 The green band indicates the entire first phase; 5:04 in duration or 44.5% of the entire roast.
 The yellow band indicates the second phase; 4:04 in duration or 35.7% of the entire roast.
 The brown band indicates the third phase; 2:14 in duration or 19.6% of the entire roast.